 Jul 21, 2012

 Did you know that there are a lot of ways to make fruit dip?
-I just wanted a healthier recipe that included Neufchatel cheese and Greek yogurt that was sweetened with maple syrup.
-And didn't include marshmallow creme.
+I just wanted a healthier recipe that included Neufchatel cheese and Greek yogurt that was sweetened with maple syrup (and didn't include marshmallow fluff).
 Since I couldn't find any recipes that fit my requirements, I came up with my own.
 With just four whole food ingredients, it is sweet and simple.

 Sweet & Simple Fruit Dip

 8 oz Neufchatel or regular cream cheese, softened

 1 tsp vanilla extract

 Using whisk or mixer, blend all ingredients until smooth.
 Start with 1-2 teaspoons of maple syrup and add more as needed, until you reach desired sweetness.
 Cover and chill until needed or eat immediately.

 This past Easter, my niece contributed a wonderfully moist strawberry yogurt cake.The tangy lemon glaze complements the sweet strawberries for a delicious treat.
 I never got around to asking for the recipe, but luckily I ran across it on Pinterest recently and traced the pin back to A Spicy Perspective.